A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 2. Dizziness: Some individuals may experience dizziness or lightheadedness while taking Lioresal.
 Getting up slowly from a sitting or lying position can help minimize this side effect.

-3. Muscle Weakness: Lioresal is a muscle relaxant, and it may cause muscle weakness in some individuals.
+3. Muscle Weakness: Baclofen is a muscle relaxant, and it may cause muscle weakness in some individuals.
 Be cautious when performing activities that require strength or coordination.

-4. Nausea or Upset Stomach: Lioresal may cause gastrointestinal side effects such as nausea, vomiting, or stomach discomfort.
-Taking Lioresal with food or adjusting the dosage schedule may help alleviate these symptoms.
+4. Nausea or Upset Stomach: Drug may cause gastrointestinal side effects such as nausea, vomiting, or stomach discomfort.
+Taking capsules with food or adjusting the dosage schedule may help alleviate these symptoms.

-6. Fatigue: Some individuals may experience fatigue or tiredness while taking Lioresal.
+6. Fatigue: Some individuals may experience fatigue or tiredness while taking this drug.
 It is important to rest and pace yourself as needed.

-7. Dry Mouth: Lioresal can cause dry mouth.
+7. Dry Mouth: Medicament can cause dry mouth.
 Maintaining good oral hygiene and staying hydrated may help manage this side effect.

 8. Constipation: Lioresal may contribute to constipation.
 Drinking plenty of fluids, eating a high-fiber diet, and staying physically active can help prevent or alleviate constipation.